GDDPR/Hotel-Administration-Platform/README.txt

     - pip install email_validator

-*** The Github public version of this project uses python-dotenv
+*** The Github public version of this project uses a public branch of the remote db
+*** For demonstation purposes only.
+Unauthorized use is not permitted.

 To run flask app: